oschettler/ploy/README.md

 ## Setup

-After cloning this repository and setting the document root of a web server (e.g. http://branches.example.com) to the public directory, create a file .env and set the following variables:
+After cloning this repository and setting the document root of a web server (e.g. http://branches.example.com) to the web directory, create a file .env and set the following variables:

 ````
 APP_ENV = production